G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.MSOffice/G1ANT.Addon.MSOffice/Commands/OutlookMoveToCommand.md

 ## Example

-In the example below, Outlook opens silently in the background, its source and destination folders are retrieved to variables with the `outlook.getfolder` commands, then the first email message from the Inbox folder is moved to the destination folder:
+In the example below, Outlook opens silently in the background, its source and destination folders are retrieved to variables with the `outlook.getfolder` commands, then the first email message from the Inbox folder is moved to the destination folder (be sure to provide the correct Outlook folder information in the `♥outlookInboxFolder` and `♥outlookMoveToFolder` variables):

 ```G1ANT
 ♥outlookInboxFolder = john.doe@g1ant.com\Inbox